 - Total sales, marketing, and workflow automation

 Be careful, though – Maximizer’s basic plan, ‘Small Office’, limits you to just a single user.
-This means the price point compares unfavourably with the likes of Freshsales (which starts at £12 per user, per month), Zoho (£9 per user, per month), and even Salesforce (£20 per user, per month).
+This means the price point compares unfavourably with the likes of Freshworks CRM (which starts at just £11 per user, per month, for its customer service CRM solution Freshdesk), Zoho (£10 per user, per month), Sendinblue (£16.50 per month) and even Salesforce (£20 per user, per month).

 Maximizer CRM also offers a free 30-day trial across all of its plans (even the most expensive one, ‘Insights’).
-However, Maximizer – unlike HubSpot, Freshsales, Zoho, and Capsule – doesn’t provide an entirely free version of CRM.
+However, Maximizer – unlike HubSpot, Freshworks CRM, Zoho, and Sendinblue – doesn’t provide an entirely free version of CRM.
 Not a deal-breaker, but…disappointing, nevertheless.

 Extra features you’ll get when you upgrade to one of Maximizer’s more exclusive tiers include: